Skip to main content

 Configure JWT Key(s)

-It is necessary to configure JWT keys for Mercure.
-These keys are used to sign and verify the JWT tokens that are used for authentication.
-You can choose to use the same key for both (use the jwt_key), or different keys for publisher (publisher_jwt_key) and subscriber (subscriber_jwt_key).
+Mercure needs JWT keys to sign and verify the tokens used for authentication.
+Use one key for both roles (jwt_key), or separate keys for publisher (publisher_jwt_key) and subscriber (subscriber_jwt_key).

 parameters: